Western Saharan clashes (2020–present): Minorities abroad

 On 15 November, a group of Sahrawis staged a rally in front of the Moroccan consulate in Valencia, Spain.
 The protestors dismantled the flag of Morocco from the consulate, raising the SADR's flag over the building.
 Spain and Morocco condemned the incident.

 Other groups

 The Islamic State released an official statement criticising Morocco and the Polisario Front for allegedly using religion to justify the use of weapons in the conflict, for which it accused both of apostasy.

-Analysis

-According to International Crisis Group's Portuguese analyst Riccardo Fabiani, the conflict could be a "potential breaking point that could have major repercussions", adding that the United Nations had been quite negligent towards this issue.